jakobzhao/geog458/labs/lab02/readme.md

 3. Make any appropriate visual edits to this map.
 Save it as `qgz` file and export the map as an image.

+## 6. Word cloud analysis

-## 4. Deliverable
+## 5. Deliverable

 You are expected to walk through this instruction, execute python script in `geosearch.ipynb` with your own Twitter API keys and filtering parameters to collect geotagged tweets.
 Additionally, visualize your harvested geotagged data using QGIS.
 Then, you are asked to write a short narrative of your map, analyzing the data you gathered in a markdown file.
 When uploading your crawler file to your repository, be sure to remove your Twitter developer credentials from the code before uploading.

 To submit your deliverable, please create a new GitHub repository, and submit the URL of the GitHub to the **Canvas Dropbox** of this practical exercise.
 The file structure of this GitHub repository should look similar to below.